With Ann Arnold in her garden

 Professor Joseph Davidovits and his son Ralph in our London office on a visit from St Quentin, Picardy.
 Joseph is the inventor of geopolymeric cement.

-Andrew Birkin's wedding to Karen.
 The theme: The French Revolution! |